HollowMonado/pothos-codegen/README.md

   inputs?: {
     /** How to import the Prisma namespace.
 Default: `"import { Prisma } from '.prisma/client';"` */
     prismaImporter?: string;
-    /** Path to generate the inputs file to from project root.
-Default: `'./generated/inputs.ts'` */ outputFilePath?: string;
     /** List of excluded scalars from generated output */ excludeScalars?: string[];
     /** A function to replace generated source.
 Combined with global replacer config */